javascriptFundamentalists/stock-data-visualizer/README.md

 This was a class project for the excellent [AlbanyCanCode](https://albanycancode.org/) program, and one of the criteria for acceptance was sourcing images from an api.
-However, as it turns out, financial data is all about numbers and there aren't any images that really fit besides the ones we make with D3... so, enjoy the slideshow!
+However, as it turns out, financial data is all about numbers, and there aren't any images that really fit (besides the ones we make with D3...) so, enjoy the random slideshow!

 ## Contributors